Delphi Automotive raises full-year profit, revenue forecasts

 Revenue rose 2.7 percent to $4.32 billion.

+Delphi paid an effective tax rate of 14 percent in the quarter, compared with 24 percent a year earlier.

+Net cash flow from operations increased to $599 million, up 4 percent.

-Up to Tuesday's close, shares had risen 33.4 percent this year.
+In mid-morning trade Wednesday, Delphi shares were down 0.7 percent at $89.19.
+Through Tuesday's close, shares had risen 33.4 percent this year.